miss-mad/roster-ready/README.md

 ## Future Improvements

- * Inquirer .prompt questions cleaner and DRYer
- * Ability to add more than one of each employee type (ask each time if we want to add another manager, engineer, intern, or none)
+ * Ability to add more than one of each employee type (loop through each of the managers, engineers, or interns to dynamically create cards for each)

 ## Installation